Public Defense Attorney

 At this time, DPD intends to fill multiple Career Service and/or Term-Limited Temporary (TLT) roles and to generate an eligibility pool for future vacancies in career service and temporary positions over the next six months.

 For candidates interested in temporary roles: These positions occur at various times throughout the year and may provide coverage for employees on leave or other assignments.
-Positions last anywhere from six months to one year and may not be eligible for enrollment into the state retirement plan.
+Positions last anywhere from six-months to two-years.
+TLT positions that are one-year or less may not be eligible for enrollment into the state retirement plan.
 TLT positions are eligible for medical, dental, vision, and other associated benefits.
 The ideal candidate for a temporary role could include someone displaced by the current economic conditions due to the pandemic or an independent attorney whose firm has been impacted by the pandemic.
-You must indicate your availability in the supplemental questionnaire accompanying this announcement.
+You must indicate your availability in the supplemental questionnaire accompanying this announcement, and individuals selected for temporary roles are eligible for career service only if they apply to a separate career service posting.

 For all candidates: DPD seeks to hire attorneys with a wide range of life experiences.
 We particularly welcome applications from those who have personal experience in navigating the criminal legal system or child welfare system or come from communities most impacted by these systems.